FarronF/limerick-council-meetings/meetings/2024/07/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 1st May 2024.md

 biodiversity also supports pollination and soil fertility, regulates climate and is a protection

-from extreme weather and other effects of climate change.--- 5
+from extreme weather and other effects of climate change.
+---
+5

 She made reference to the 4th National Biodiversity Action Plan and that each Local Authority